keu/docs/learn/get-started-with-airflow-part-2.md

 ## Step 2: Create your DAG

 1. Create a new Python file in the `/dags` directory of your Astro project called `my_second_dag.py`.
-2. Copy the code from the **< > Code** tab of the [Tutorial DAG: Airflow Connections](https://legacy.registry.astronomer.io/dags/get-started-tutorial-2-dag) from the Astronomer Registry.
+2. Copy the code by clicking on **Use DAG** in the top right corner on [this page on the Astronomer Registry](https://registry.astronomer.io/).
 3. Paste the code into `my_second_dag.py`.

 ## Step 3: Add a provider package